Improve Mobility

 Physiotherapy Approach

-Ren takes a comprehensive treatment approach that focuses on empowering clients with education on their clinical findings, providing effective therapeutic exercises and identifying injury prevention strategies.
+We take a comprehensive treatment approach that focuses on empowering clients with education on their clinical findings, providing effective therapeutic exercises and identifying injury prevention strategies.
 Treatment modalities and manual therapies are carefully selected and utilized to facilitate the rehabilitation process.
-Ren’s comprehensive approach also encourages collaborations with other health professionals such as RMT’s DC’s, MD’s, ND’s, and Certified Pedorthists.
+Our comprehensive approach also encourages collaborations with other health professionals such as RMT’s DC’s, MD’s, ND’s, and Certified Pedorthists.

 TREATMENT METHODS: